 Changes to our privacy notice

 We keep this privacy notice under regular review and will place any updates on our website.
-Paper copies of the privacy notice may also be obtained from The Compliance Manager, MHA Carpenter Box Financial Advisers, Amelia House, Crescent Road, Worthing BN11 1RL.
+Paper copies of the privacy notice may also be obtained from The Compliance Manager, Carpenter Box Financial Advisers, Amelia House, Crescent Road, Worthing BN11 1RL.